loot/loot/README.md

 ### Rebuilding the HTML UI

-The GUI's HTML file is automatically built when building the LOOT GUI binary, but it can also be built by running `yarn build` from the repository root.
+The GUI's HTML file is automatically built when building the LOOT GUI binary, but it can also be built by running `npm run build` from the repository root.

 ## Building The Documentation